 Only a few days after graduation, he joined the Marine Corps as an officer candidate, and began his career at the Philadelphia Navy Yard.
 He did well in training and was consistently rated “very good” and “excellent” on his annual fitness reports.
 His duty posts were typical for a young officer just before the war: he served at Quantico, Virginia; San Clemente Island, California; and Pearl Harbor, Hawaii.
 He even served some temporary duty at the Sperry Gyroscope Company in Brooklyn specializing in the fire control equipment manufactured by the firm.

-The coral atoll of Wake Island lies nearly midway between Hawaii and Tokyo, thereby making it a vital base in any transoceanic conflict between the United States and Japan.
+As its name suggests, Midway lies nearly halfway between Hawaii and Tokyo, thereby making it a vital base in any transoceanic conflict between the United States and Japan.
 As US military forces tried to improve their defensive positions on the atoll, Cannon was named platoon leader for artillery Battery H on the island.
 In addition, he served as a member of the Battalion Coding Board, attempting to translate any intercepted Japanese radio messages.

 His command post at the power plant was hit by heavy fire from a Japanese cruiser and destroyer, firing at very close range on a moonlit night with excellent visibility.
 At about 9:35 p.m., the mortar came screaming in through the air vent and exploded inside the station.
 Lieutenant Cannon was struck by shell fragments, crushing his pelvis, severing his femoral artery, and braking both the tibia and fibula in his left leg.